 CTI courses are listed on the schedule of classes under Education Interdisciplinary.

 Dean, Office of Extended Learning

 My career as an educator has been filled with many challenges and opportunities.
-I am currently a Technology Integration Specialist in the Wappingers Central School District where I coordinate the Smart Classroom Project as well as the Distance Learning Project and Planning and Budget Development .
+I am currently a technology integration specialist in the Wappingers Central School District, where I coordinate the smart classroom project, the distance learning project, and planning and budget development.
 I am also involved with video conferencing and mobile computer labs.

-I have been an adjunct instructor of education at SUNY New Paltz, teaching courses in Computers in Social Studies; and Technology in the Classroom.
-I am a member of the New York State Association for Computers and Technologies, and as a board member, am instrumental in organizing the Hudson Valley Regional Conference for the NYSCATE Tech Conference (New York State Association for Computer and Technologies in Education).
+I have been an adjunct instructor of education at SUNY New Paltz, teaching courses in computers in social studies and technology in the classroom.
+I am a member of the New York State Association for Computers and Technologies, and as a board member, I am instrumental in organizing the Hudson Valley Regional Conference for the NYSCATE Tech Conference (New York State Association for Computer and Technologies in Education).

 I started out with a degree in computer information systems and worked as a computer programmer and technician for over 12 years with the IBM Corporation.
-I completed a degree in history and a master's in teaching and went on to become a social studies and computer teacher for 16 years.
-As a teacher, I was selected twice as a Google Model Teacher, selected from the Northeast USA to attend the Google Teacher Academy based on lessons I submitted to Google.
+I completed a degree in history and a master's in teaching, and went on to become a social studies and computer teacher for 16 years.
+As a teacher, I was selected twice as a Google model teacher, chosen from the Northeast USA to attend the Google Teacher Academy based on lessons I submitted to Google.
 I have been a school administrator for the past several years.

 My focus is on having teachers create useful lessons which they can bring back to their schools or add to their teaching portfolios in the summer Classroom Technology Institute classes.

-I am the current K-12 Director of Instruction & Technology / Data Administrator.
+I am the current K-12 director of instruction and Technology/data administrator.
 I live in the Hudson Valley with my wife, three kids, and three dogs.